pivotal/blog/content/post/spring-boot-application-with-kotlin.md

     mainClass = 'com.example.billing.ApplicationKt'
 }
 ```
+*Update - Feb, 16 2016: You do not need to tell Spring Boot where the application class is any longer.
+I got this from an early JetBrains blog post.*

 This definition simplifies the signature of the `main()` method a bit.
 Gone are the annotations and the explicit companion object so the code is a little less cluttered.